wp-plugins/weather-forecast-shortcode/readme.txt

 = Upgrade =

-IMPORTANT: If upgrade to new version from 1.2 or eralier fails, rename the folder `wp-content/plugins/weather-forecast-shortcode` to something else and reinstall the plugin.
+IMPORTANT: If upgrade to new version from 1.2 or eaelier fails, rename the folder `wp-content/plugins/weather-forecast-shortcode` to something else and reinstall the plugin.
 This problem should never happen again.
 Then try setting permission for the old `cache` subfolder to 755 and delete it through FTP.
 Otherwise shell access or support may delete it.

 == Frequently Asked Questions ==